 In this case, the segmentation tool would treat the field as a string:

-If a user wanted to use segmentation options given to a numeric field, like the image below (such as Less Than or Greater Than), it wouldn't be possible since the field has already been cast as a string.
+If a user wanted to use segmentation options given to a numeric field, like the image below (such as Less Than or Greater Than), it wouldn't be possible since the field has already been set as a string.

 User field data types can also be found in Settings > Data Schema Management.

-Data types in Iterable
+# Data types in Iterable

-that type would look in a sample payload as it is passed into Iterable using
+Below is a description of each data type and an example of how a field of that type would look in a sample payload as it is passed into Iterable using an API endpoint.

-String
+# String

 When setting a string value with Iterable's API, surround its value in quotes.